CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 <img src="https://cards.scryfall.io/large/front/a/c/ac506c17-adc8-49c6-9d8d-43db7cb1ec9d.jpg?1562835390" alt="Liliana of the Veil" style="width:325px;"/>

 Planeswalkers are allies you can summon to assist you in battle.
-Once per turn, they can activate one of their abilities, which can be anything from mundane to game winning.
+Once per turn, they can activate one of their abilities, which can be anything from mundane to game-winning.
 They can be attacked by your opponents as though they were a player; defending them will give you more time to activate their more powerful abilities!

 ##### Loyalty and loyalty abilities
 Planeswalkers enter with a number of **loyalty counters** on them equal to the number in the bottom right of their card.
-Once per turn, you can activate one of their abilities by adding or subtracting loyalty counters from them equal to the left of their abilities.
+Once per turn, you can activate one of their abilities by adding or subtracting the number loyalty counters displayed to the left of that ability.
 When a planeswalker is dealt damage, they lose loyalty counters equal to the damage dealt to them.
 If their loyalty reaches 0, they are destroyed.

 <!---
 Consider cut out a detail of card, of loyalty ability cost